csdms/bmi/docs/source/bmi.spec.rst

 the `CSDMS Python Modeling Toolkit`_ (*pymt*) and used within Python.

+..
+   Isn't "implementing the BMI" better than "exposing a BMI"?
+There is only one BMI, just many implementations.

 Recall that, in this context,
 an *interface* is a named set of functions with prescribed function names, argument types and return types.
 The BMI functions